Follow TV Tropes

 • Reptile a.k.a.
 Syzoth is, perhaps unanimously, the single most pitiable character in the entire franchise.
 The last surviving member of the long-thought extict Saurian race (until Khameleon showed up in Trilogy), he's nothing more than a hapless warrior serving the villains in the misguided hope that they'll restore his race to life.
 And he gets screwed over in almost every ending of his!
 All of his appearances treat him like The Chew Toy, with there being a joke among the fandom that, if you don't off Reptile, his superiors will.

 • Cyrax.
 While starting off as a ruthless Lin Kuei assassin, his distain for the Cyber Initiative and Raiden appealing to his good side led him to try and leave the clan.
-Except he ends up getting forcibly turned into a cyborg and becoming a mindless slave.
+Except he always ends up getting forcibly turned into a cyborg and becoming a mindless slave.

 • In the original timeline, sometime after the events of 3, he is trapped in the Jade Desert, until Sonya and Jax find him in 4 (as seen in the Updated Re-release of Gold) and help restore his soul, leading to him joining the Special Forces.
 During a mission in Outworld, however, he ends up getting ambushed by Reptile, where the resulting battle leads to his arm console getting damaged, meaning he cannot teleport back to Earthrealm.
 He is then approached by Nitara (who, unknown to him, sent Reptile to attack Cyrax in the first place) and is forced to do her dirty work in exchange for returning home.
 Once he carries it out, she does indeed send him back... except by the time that happens, the rest of the Special Forces and heroes have already traveled to Outworld to kombat the Deadly Alliance and the returning Dragon King, Onaga.
-Because Nitara's spell was one way and he has no other means of returning to Outworld, Cyrax is helpless as 5 of the heroes are slaughtered by Tarkatans, Raiden becomes Dark Raiden, Onaga obtains Shinnok's Amulet to become stronger and the rest of the heroes are scattered and lost in Outworld.
+Because Nitara's spell was one way and he has no other means of returning to Outworld, Cyrax is helpless as five of the heroes are slaughtered by Tarkatans, Raiden becomes Dark Raiden, Onaga obtains Shinnok's Amulet to become stronger and the rest of the heroes are scattered and lost in Outworld.

 • The new timeline is even worse to him.
 The events of 9 reveal he actually participated in the tournament under the banner of Outworld, and we learn about his human side when Raiden appeals to it and convinces him to turn over a new leaf.
-Except when he defeats his "partner" and the Lin Kuei's grandmaster's son, Sektor, he is able ro escape... only to be captured anyways.
-Worse is that he stays as a mindless slave to the Lin Kuei even after the end of Shao Kahn's invasion to Earthrealm, before Sub-Zero finds him and uploads a virus into him that frees his consciousness.
+Except when he defeats his "partner" and the Lin Kuei's grandmaster's son, Sektor, he is able to escape... only to be captured anyways.
+Worse is that he stays as a mindless slave to the Lin Kuei even after the end of Shao Kahn's invasion to Earthrealm, before Sub-Zero finds him during the events of X's pre-release comics and uploads a virus into him that frees his consciousness.
 Cyrax then decides to activate his self-destruct mechanism to take out the rest of the cyber Lin Kuei.
 And then 11 features a past version of Cyrax who is once again turned into a cyborg and forced to carry out orders, this time from Kronika.
 Once again, Sub-Zero manages to free Cyrax from his programming; once he comes to, Cyrax is horrified by his conversion, only deciding to help Sub-Zero and Scorpion by, again, a Heroic Sacrifice where he shuts down the Cyber Lin Kuei Factory and thus the cyber ninjas themselves, himself included.
 Even before this, he wished his comrade, Kuai Liang, not to revive him as a cyborg if he ever brought Cyrax back, stating he couldn't live like that.

 Cyrax: (his consciousness freed, horrifiedly looking at his cybernetic body) ...no!
 He ripped out my heart... made me a machine!